isaacodeh/Data-Cleaning-In-SQL/README.md

 6. Data Transformation (Adding New Fields)

 ## Data Sourcing
-The fictional data was created within Microsoft SQL server using the CREATE TABLE Syntax and twenty (20) Records of data where inserted as detailed below
+The fictional data was created within Microsoft SQL server using the CREATE TABLE Syntax and twenty (20) Records of data were inserted as detailed below

 ![](SQLtable.png)